 Positive Cases with Direct Campus Impact

-Numbers include positive cases since the start of the summer 2021 semester
+Numbers include positive cases since the start of the fall 2021 semester

-Tables show cumulative data since May 15, 2021.
+Tables show cumulative data since August 21, 2021.
 Data is updated by 4:00 p.m.
 Monday through Friday and reflects information as of the day before.

 Confirmed Cases Archive:

 - Athletic Cohort: Students and staff tested on a regular basis as part of NCAA guidelines and internal protocols.

 - Direct Campus Impact: Individuals who have received a positive COVID-19 test and: (a) live in UTSA-managed student housing, (b) are part of the Athletic cohort, (c) whose work or study modality is "on-campus," or (d) have been on campus and had a close contact* with a student, staff, or faculty member.